That first-gen Chromecast you’re still using with your bedroom TV? It’s no longer supported by Google.

 I know!

-I too thought Google had stopped supporting the original Chromecast years back.
-After all, the dinky $35 dongle made its debut all the way back in 2013 — that’s a decade ago.
+I thought Google had stopped supporting the original Chromecast years back.
+After all, that dinky $35 dongle first debuted way back in 2013 — over a decade ago.

-Turns out they hadn’t — so kudos to Google for, y’know, staying committed.
-Not much tech (no, not even stuff Apple put out) tends to get support for that long.
+Turns out they hadn’t though— kudos to Google for, y’know, being committed.
+Not a lot of tech (not even stuff Apple put out) tends to get ongoing support for that long.

-Still, all good (or in this case cheap and cheerful) things come to an end.
-As spotted by 9to5Google the Chromecast’s support page was updated with the following notice:
+Still, all good (in this case cheap and cheerful) things come to an end.
+As spotted by 9to5Google the Chromecast’s support page has been updated with the following notice:

 Support for Chromecast (1st gen) has ended, which means these devices no longer receive software or security updates, and Google does not provide technical support for them.
 Users may notice a degradation in performance.